ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    trigger: timer//namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    trigger: timer
-    interval: 20 //trigger every second
+    //trigger every second
+    interval: 20
-    conditions: [//timer is meant to be used with conditions
+    //timer is designed to be used with conditions
+    conditions: [
         //a condition
     ]
 }